CarlosLeonCode/lrn-hanami-framework-ruby/README.md

 ### Repositories and entities

-we need a way to read and write to our database.
+We need a way to read and write to our database.
 There are two types of objects that we’ll use for this:

 - An entity is a domain object (a Book) that is uniquely identified by its identity,
 - A repository is what we use to persist, retrieve, and delete data for an entity, in the persistence layer.